 Wendell Berry (b.
 1934), American poet, full-time Kentucky farmer expands into this space and contemplates the echo.
 The Selected Poems of Wendell Berry are a carefully crafted and culled collection of poems from Berry’s long career and various publications including The Broken Ground, Openings and The Wheel.1

 Berry has been an active farmer in Kentucky for more than forty years.
-He knows all too well there is snow in March, there are years of catastrophes, there is pain in marriage.
+He knows all too well there are false springs, there are years of catastrophes, there is pain in marriage.

 “It is not to be

 ever, I turn against you,

 I break from you, I turn to you.

 We hurt, and are hurt,

 This need for completeness, for perfection, the tidying up of all things is so uniquely human.
 We look to shore ourselves against some 2impossible internal longing.
 Berry kindly reminds us: “Except in idea, perfection is as wild as light: there is no hand laid on it.”
 3